meteorrn/meteor-react-native/README.md

 ## Installation

 1. `npm install --save @meteorrn/core`
-2. Confirm you have peer dependencty `@react-native-community/netinfo` installed
+2. Confirm you have peer dependency `@react-native-community/netinfo` installed
 3. Confirm you have `@react-native-async-storage/async-storage@>=1.8.1` installed.
    If you are using Expo, or otherwise cannot use `@react-native-async-storage/async-storage`, read below